Connect with others who understand.

 • High numbers of prolymphocytes (a type of immature white blood cell)

-Your doctor may also use a system called the CLL International Prognostic Index (CLL-IPI) to help estimate your outlook.
-The CLL-IPI takes into account specific gene mutations, cancer stage, and your age to generate a risk score that provides information about prognosis and treatment.
-A lower risk score means that you are more likely to have a better outcome and you may not require treatment.
+A lower risk score means you’re more likely to have a better outcome and may not need treatment.
 However, a higher risk score may have a worse prognosis and your doctor may recommend more aggressive treatment.

 Talk With Others Who Understand

 MyLymphomaTeam is the social network for people with lymphoma and their loved ones.
-On MyLymphomaTeam, more than 8,000 members come together to ask questions, give advice, and share their stories with others who understand life with lymphoma.
+On MyLymphomaTeam, more than 21,000 members come together to ask questions, give advice, and share their stories with others who understand life with lymphoma.

 References